chaitanyasivathmika19/C-Practice/README.md

 # 🚀 C-DSA-Practice

-This repository serves as a collection of fundamental Data Structures and Algorithms (DSA) concepts implemented in the C programming language.
-It is designed for practicing core programming logic and mastering the basics of DSA.
+A collection of fundamental **Data Structures & Algorithms** implemented in **C**.
+This repo is designed for practicing core programming logic, strengthening your understanding of DSA basics, and preparing for coding interviews.

+---

+> **Note**: Remove or ignore `.exe` files (or Windows build artifacts) from version control (you may add them to `.gitignore`).

 ---